jtmajernik/apply_phd/README.md

 Your app is ready to be deployed!

 npm run eject
 Note: This is a one-way operation.
-Once you eject, you can’t go back!
+Once you eject, you can't go back!

-If you aren’t satisfied with the build tool and configuration choices, you can eject at any time.
+If you aren't satisfied with the build tool and configuration choices, you can eject at any time.
 This command will copy all configuration files and dependencies into your project so you have full control over them.

 Customize Professors & Schools